 When is the Best Time to Visit Big Sur?

 August through October are great times for visiting Big Sur.
 They are the warmest months and the skies are very likely to be clear.
 Big Sur has moderate, but cool weather year round and December through March are the rainiest months.
-Here are the weather averages for the area.
+Check out our article on when to visit Big Sur.
+It includes a weather chart and season-by-season tips for what to do and see.

 Are There Redwoods in Big Sur?